 Septic systems and drain fields are affected too.
 Fats, oils, and grease discharged into septic systems cause malfunctions which lead to costly repairs and more frequent tank pump-outs.
 Properly disposing of kitchen fats, oils, and grease not only protects your home, but also your community and the health of Galveston Bay.

-- Avoid using the garbage disposal by scraping food scraps into trash cans.
+- Avoid using the garbage disposal by scraping food scraps, fats, oils, and grease into trash cans.